Olaclemmy/calculator-javafx/README.md

 ### Prerequisites

-To build an application, bellow components have to be installed:
+To compile, build and run the application the following components have to be installed:
 - at least JDK 1.8 <br />
 - latest Gradle version

 ### Building & running

-To build application open command line then move to project directory and run gradle wrappe by typeing:
+To build the application in terminal move to the project's directory and run gradle wrapper script (dedicated for your OS),  e.g.:
 ```
 ./gradlew clean build
 ```